jansi-z/koa-api/README.md

 4. Open `app.js`.
 5. Inside `app.js`, look for `mongoose.connect` on lines 20 and 21.
 6. Inside `mongoose.connect`, replace `'/path/to/your/mongo'` with the Mongo database URI of your choice.
 Save the change.
 7. From the terminal, enter `npm start`.
-The app should fire right up.
+The app should (hopefully) fire right up.
 8. Open Postman, then import the `koa-demo.postman_collection.json` file.
 9. You should be able to interact with the API with ease now.
 10. Enjoy!